arsalan99999/sm-platform/README.md

 Setup Instructions
 1. Configure Database

-   Open the application.properties file.
+   1. Open the application.properties file.
-   Set the following properties with your local database details:
+   2. Set the following properties with your local database details:

    spring.datasource.url=jdbc:mysql://localhost:3306/<your_db_name>
    spring.datasource.username=<your_username>
    spring.datasource.password=<your_password>

-   Replace <your_db_name>, <your_username>, and <your_password> with the correct values.
+   3. Replace <your_db_name>, <your_username>, and <your_password> with the correct values.

-2. Set Up Redis
+2. Set Up Redis.

    Ensure Redis is installed and running on your system.

-3. Register a New User
+3. Register a New User.

    Use the following endpoint to register a user:

    POST http://localhost:8080/api/v1/users/register

-4. Login to the System
+4. Login to the System.

    Use the following endpoint to log in:
    POST http://localhost:8080/api/v1/users/login

 5. Include the JWT token in the Authorization header for all endpoints except /register and /login:

    Authorization: Bearer <your_token>

    Replace <your_token> with the actual token from the login endpoint.

 6. Using Swagger